| FUN-Start

 with the set) and preferably a 4 channel receiver on 35mHz (please read

 article on website Starting Slope Soaring).
+Tools

-& Materials Required
+& Materials Required The only

 tools required are a modelling knife with spare blades and a 180 grade